anderson15/integrated_gradients/README.md

 # Integrated Gradients
 This repository provides code for computing integrated gradients (IGs), a method for explaining the output of machine learning models ([Sundararajan, Taly, & Yan, 2017](https://arxiv.org/abs/1703.01365)).

-In addition to standard integrated gradients, I provide code for computing IGs using non-differentiable functions.
+In addition to standard integrated gradients, I provide code for computing them for non-differentiable functions.
 I call this the **discrete integrated gradient** approach.
 The code I provide is for XGBoost and EvoTrees, but it's easily altered for any machine learning model.
 It only requires that you can evaluate the function, there is no need to supply a gradient.

 This repository includes code for the: